Reapplying to Medical School: How to Succeed the Second Time Around

 3. Acquire the right experience

 Make sure you’re taking a focused approach when choosing the experiences you’ll ultimately include on your resume.
-Health-related volunteer opportunities of all types can be wonderful, but most admissions teams want to see that you’ve interacted with patients during your work experiences.
-“Hands-on patient experience is very powerful,” mentions Bob Ryan, dean of admissions at St. George’s University (SGU).
+Health-related volunteer opportunities of all types can be helpful, but most admissions teams want to see that you’ve interacted with patients during your work experiences.

-You should also consider how your extracurriculars can help you stand out from the crowd.
-“Every medical school admissions committee is impressed by unique experiences,” Dr. Remakus says.
-Even athletic accomplishments could give you an edge.
+You should also be mindful of how your extracurriculars can help you stand out from the crowd.
+“Every medical school admissions committee is impressed by unique experiences,” Dr. Remakus notes.

 4. Get your timing right